MagnusHanses/p2-control/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

+I trained and tested the code on Ubuntu 22.04.
+To install all necessary dependencies, follow the dependencies instruction on https://github.com/udacity/deep-reinforcement-learningods

 ### Objective

 For this project, there are two separate versions of the Unity environment: